ivy-llc/kornia/docs/source/get-started/multi-framework-support.rst

 We hope you find using Kornia with NumPy, JAX and TensorFlow useful!
 Ivy is still very much under development, so if you find any issues/bugs, feel free to raise an issue on the `ivy <https://github.com/ivy-llc/ivy>`_ repository!

-To learn more about Ivy, we recommend you to read through the `Get Started <https://ivy.dev/docs/overview/get_started.html>`_ and
+To learn more about Ivy, we recommend taking a look through our `documentation <https://ivy.dev/docs/>`_.
-`Quickstart <https://ivy.dev/docs/demos/quickstart.html>`_ sections of the documentation.